drivet/website/content/blog/blogging/emacs-pelican-workflow.md

     [label]: http://www.example.com

+I'm using hyperlinks in the above example.
+Images have a similar structure, but the "text" is considered to be the "alt text" for the image tag.

-Both styles involve some non-trivial syntax, which is not unexpected given that links are not really "natural" textual artifacts.
+Both options involve some non-trivial syntax, which is not unexpected given that links and images are not really "natural" textual artifacts.
 I do prefer the reference style because it makes for better flowing text and the syntax is a bit easier to remember, but it comes at a cost: you have to think up a label, and you have to put the actual URL somewhere else in your document.

 Markdown mode helps here.
 It provides an interactive command, `markdown-insert-link` (bound to `C-c C-a L`) which prompts you for text